-A few examples of salaries and pay in Taiwan
+A few examples of salaries and pay for English teachers in Taiwan

 Hess is perhaps the largest company (chain school) in Taiwan.
 Their starting pay is $NT580 an hour for beginning teachers.
 They note on their website that their pay does not cover grading student work or preparing for class.
 This is pretty common in other schools in Taiwan and in other places in Asia.

 - Kalvert American School in Jhongli, Taoyuan county offers $NT650 an hour.

 - Shane English Schools claims to offer NT$44,000-70,000 a month.

 You can see for yourself if you check out Tealit.com for more on jobs in Taiwan.

 I got paid $NT600 an hour for about 12-16 hours a week for my first gig teaching English in Taichung, Taiwan at a buxiban.
 That job gave me an ARC.
 But I worked closer to 12 hours a week on average.
 Then I got a few...